 Be the Referee: Dive on the Floor

-This week, MHSAA assistant director Mark Uyl explains the rule misunderstandings that occur when a basketball player dives on the floor for a loose ball.
+In this week's edition, assistant director Mark Uyl discusses some of the misunderstandings that arise when a basketball player dives for and gains possession of a loose ball.

 Be The Referee is a series of short messages designed to help educate people on the rules of different sports, to help them better understand the art of officiating, and to recruit officials.

 Below is this week's segment – Dive on the Floor - Listen

 In just about every single basketball game that’s played during the season, a player will hustle and dive for a loose ball that’s on the floor.
 As that player dives and tries to gain possession of the ball on the floor, yells from every corner of the gym come, screaming for a call of traveling.